Estimate Time5 min

 While it can take nerves of steel not to react when stocks are falling, this has often been the best course of action.
 Investors who sell, in an attempt to head off further losses, risk locking in potential losses and often miss out on the market’s subsequent recovery.

-If you find yourself in the middle of a market correction, here’s how to think about your potentially best course of action.
+Here’s how to think about your potentially best course of action.

 Long-term investors: Stick with your plan